How to count words in Python

 print(f"Total word count: {total}")--OUTPUT--Total word count: 8

-When you're dealing with large files, loading the entire text into memory isn't practical.
-Generators provide a memory-efficient alternative.
-The function uses the yield keyword to process the file one line at a time instead of all at once.
+When you're working with large files, loading everything into memory at once can be inefficient.
+Generators offer a smarter solution.
+The count_words_from_file function uses the yield keyword to process the file one line at a time, which is far more memory-friendly.

 Move faster with Replit